nishil-sharma/nishil-sharma/README.md

 ## Hi!

 I'm a first-year undergraduate studying physics with a biophysics concentration @ Case Western Reserve University.
-I have a wide range of interests, but I'm focusing on computational methods, dynamical systems, and statistical physics at the moment.
+I have a wide range of interests, but I'm currently interested in:

-I'm also interested in music and old languages.

-### Experience
+### Interests

 - 🧬 Theoretical biophysics

 - 🍃 Climate modeling

-- 📈 Mathematical finance
+- 📈 Mathematical finance & machine learning

 - ⚛️ Molecular dynamics